How to Start Your Spray Tan Business:

 I also believe that you need to focus on your customers and not your competition.
 Every second you spend analyzing your competition is time away from serving your clients.

 However, when we are first starting out it is important to do a quick check of the competition to get an idea of what they charge and what will work in your local area.
 Every single area is different.
 There are some spray tanners that charge $20 per tan, while others can charge up to $300 per tan.
-It is completely different for each and every business and most of the times the price is directly associated with where you live.
+It is completely different for each and every business and most of the times the price is directly associated with where you live, the types of spray tan products you use, and the type of clients you want to attract.

 If you live in Los Angeles, CA, you can probably charge more than if you live in a small city in Idaho.